 “O God, You who are the Truth, make me one with You in love everlasting.
 I am often wearied by the many things I hear and read, but in You is all that I long for.
 Let the learned be still, let all creatures be silent before You; do you alone speak to me.”Thomas a’ Kempis

 When examining Thomas’ prayers, we see that he was drawing from the Word of God, the very standard of Truth revealed.

 James 1:21 “Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted Word, which is able to save your souls.”

 If someone wants to follow in the footsteps of Thomas, they must choose the noble path that all saints of God took…..they must become another imitator of Christ.

 If you want to be on this path there is good news for you…the God of all Truth desires for you to be there as well!
 The expectation is not that you have to search the dusty halls of books or study in the centers of learning, the Lord hasn’t made the journey that difficult.
 For the pilgrim who desires to grow in understanding, he need only consider his hearts position to receive the truth made known.

 John 10:9 "I am the gate.
 If anyone enters through Me, he will be saved.
 He will come in and go out and find pasture."

-Secondly, accept that Jesus is Lord of your life and let your belief become your reality.
-If you truly believe, you will truly follow.
+Secondly, by accepting Jesus as the foundation of all Truth, the seeker accepts Him as Lord of their life and their belief in Him becomes their reality.
+If a person truly believes in Christ, they will find themselves following after Him daily.
 The Lord imparts His Spirit to those who seek Him with all their hearts, and it is by His Spirit that Truth is imparted.

 Jesus’ disciples were not actively following Jesus when He approached them, they were at times interested in His teaching or enamored by the miracles that followed Him.
 It wasn’t until Jesus approached them did the opportunity present itself in the form of a command: